 - a.
 Depict instances of fully integrated grouping and settings to indicate equal status and nonsegregated social relationships. - b.
 Make clearly apparent the identity of minorities; - c.
-Contain pertinent and effective illustrations; - 4.
+Contain pertinent and effective illustrations; - d.
 Flexible to enable the teacher to use parts at a time and not follow a comprehensive instructional program on a rigid frame of reference. - f.
 Special Features: - 1.
-Bibliographies. - 2.
-Glossary. - 3.
+Bibliographies - 2.
+Glossary - 3.
 Current charts, maps, etc. - 4.
-Visual aids. - 5.
-Index. - 6.
-Special activities to stimulate and challenge students. - 7.
-Provide a variety of learning skills. - g.
+Visual aids - 5.
+Index - 6.
+Special activities to stimulate and challenge students - 7.
+Provide a variety of learning skills - g.
 Potential use: - 1.
 Will it meet the requirement of reference work? - 2.
 Will it help students with personal problems and adjustments? - 3.
 Will it serve as a source of information for teachers and librarians? - 4.
-Does it offer an understanding of cultures other than the student's own and is it free of racial, religious, age, disability, ethnic, and sexual stereotypes? - 5.
+Does it offer an understanding of cultures other than the student's own and is it free of racial, religious, age, disability, ethnic, gender identity and sexual stereotypes? - 5.
 Will it expand students' sphere of understanding and help them to understand the ideas and beliefs of others? - 6.
 Will it help students and teachers keep abreast of and understand current events? - 7.
 Will it foster and develop hobbies and special interest? - 8.
 Will it help develop aesthetic tastes and appreciation? - 9.
-Will it serve the needs of students with special problems? - 10.
+Will it serve the needs of students with special needs? - 10.
 Does it inspire learning? - 11.
 Is it relevant to the subject? - 12.
 Will it stimulate a student's interest? - 4.
 Gifts of library or instructional materials may be accepted if the gift meets existing criteria for library and instructional materials.
 The acceptance and placement of such gifts is within the discretion of the board. - 5.
-In order to provide a current, highly usable collection of materials, media specialists will provide for constant and continuing renewal of the collection, not only the addition of up-to-date materials, but by the judicious elimination of materials which no longer meet school district needs or find use.
-The process of weeding instructional materials will be done according to established and accepted standards for determining the relevance and value of materials in a given context.
+In order to provide a current, highly usable collection of materials, teacher-librarians will ensure constant and continuing renewal of the collection, not only the addition of up-to-date materials, but by the judicious elimination of materials which no longer meet school district needs or find use.
+The process of weeding instructional materials will be done according to establish an accepted standards for determining the relevance and value of materials in a given context.

-605.2 INSTRUCTIONAL MATERIALS INSPECTION
+Code No. 605.2 605.2 INSTRUCTIONAL AND LIBRARY MATERIALS INSPECTION AND DISPLAY

-Parents and other members of the school district community may view the instructional materials used by the students.
-All instructional materials, including teacher's manuals, films, tapes or other supplementary material which will be used in connection with any survey, analysis, or evaluation as part of any federally funded programs must be available for inspection by parents.
+Parents and other members of the school district community may view the instructional and library materials used by the students.
+All instructional materials, including teacher's manuals, films, tapes, or other supplementary material which will be used in connection with any survey, analysis, or evaluation as part of any federally funded programs must be available for inspection by parents.

-The instructional materials must be viewed on school district premises.
-Copies may be obtained according to board policy.
+The instructional and library materials may be viewed on school district premises.